timarney/one-of-these-things-is-not-like-the-other/README.md

 # One Of These Things Is Not Like The Other

 Inspired by http://javascriptisnotjava.io rolled into a function.
+View demo http://codepen.io/Arney/pen/pyWVvj

 Java is to JavaScript as...